ToBeatELIT3/Durga/README.md

 - Create executable to put in /bin, that can call "cargo run etc etc" *for* us (DONE)

 - Create executable to put in /bin, that can open the extensions file with vim (DONE)

+- Make All Modules run simutaniously, when implementing an output project